You’ve tried everything—so why do you still feel anxious?

 Through my client work, I’ve identified eight bottlenecks to unlearning therapy-resistant anxiety.
-Think of these bottlenecks like valves in a pipe: each bottleneck restricts natural flow until it’s addressed.
+Think of these bottlenecks like valves in a pipe: each bottleneck restricts natural flow until it’s been addressed.

 These bottlenecks naturally cluster into two phases: Readiness Work and Inner Work.